Maryna7/myFlix-client/README.md

 - Displays favorite movies
 - Allows users to remove a movie from their list of favorites
 - Allows existing users to deregister

+## Link to hosted project:
+Click [here](https://marynas-myflix.netlify.app/) to go to my myFlix-app.